rabbitmq/rabbitmq-website/site/feature-flags.md

    <code>disabled</code>

 <p class="box-info">
   As an operator, the most important part of this procedure to remember is that <strong>if the migration takes time</strong>, some components and thus <strong>operations in RabbitMQ might be blocked</strong>.
 </p>

 ### <a id="implementation-for-developers" class="anchor" href="#implementation-for-developers">From a Developer Point of View</a>

 When working on a plugin or a RabbitMQ core contribution, feature flags should be used to made the new version of the code compatible with older versions of RabbitMQ.

 #### When to Use a Feature Flag

 It is developer's responsibility to look at the list of existing and future (i.e. those added to the `master` branch) feature flags and see if the new code can be adapted to take advantage of them.

 Here is an example.
 When developing a plugin which used to use the `#amqqueue{}` record defined in `rabbit_common/include/rabbit.hrl`, the plugin has to be adapted to use the new `amqqueue` API which hides the previous record (which is private now).
 However, there is no need to query feature flags for that: the plugin will be ABI-compatible (i.e. no need to recompile it) with RabbitMQ 3.8.0 and later.
 It should also be ABI-compatible once the `amqqueue` appears in RabbitMQ 3.7.x.

 However if the plugin targets quorum queues introduced in RabbitMQ 3.8.0, it may have to query feature flags to determine what it can do.
 For instance, can it declare a quorum queue?
 Can it even expect the new fields added to `amqqueue` as part of the quorum queues implementation?

 If the plugin carefully checks feature flags to avoid any incorrect expectations, it will be compatible with many versions of RabbitMQ: the user will not have to recompile anything to download another version-specific copy of the plugin.

 #### When to Declare a Feature Flag

-If a plugin or core broker change modifies one of the following aspects
+If a plugin or core broker change modifies one of the following aspects:

  * Record definitions
  * Replicated database schemas
  * The format of Erlang messages passed between nodes
  * Modules and functions called from remote nodes

 Then compatibility with older versions of RabbitMQ becomes a concern.
 This is where new feature flag can help ensure a smoother upgrade experience.

 The two most important parts of a feature flag are: